anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This second signature provides for the same level of assurance to the pledge, and that it matches the public key that the pledge received in the trigger for the PVR (see {{pavrt}}).

 The registrar MUST use the same registrar EE credentials used for authentication in the TLS handshake to authenticate towards the Registrar-Agent.
-This has some operational implications when the registrar may be part of a scalable framework as described in {{?I-D.richardson-anima-registrar-considerations, Section 1.3.1}}.
+This has some operational implications when the registrar may be part of a scalable framework as described in {{?I-D.richardson-anima-registrar-considerations, section 1.3.1}}.

 The second signature MUST either be done with the private key associated with the registrar EE certificate provided to the Registrar-Agent, or the use of a certificate chain is necessary.
 This ensures that the same registrar EE certificate can be used to verify the signature as transmitted in the voucher-request as also transferred in the PVR in the "agent-provided-proximity-registrar-cert".